-As the edge continues to expand farther out from the data center, the need for reliable, high-performance rugged computing at the edge has grown tremendously, particularly around video and image processing.
+As the edge continues to expand farther out from the data center, the environment becomes less controlled.
+The need for rugged high performance computing has grown tremendously, particularly around video and image processing.

 Engineers and Project Managers working on solutions that require both significant power and extreme durability are often faced with difficult decisions trying to balance cost, features, performance, and reliability.